 Indoor plants are known for their low-maintenance qualities and their lush green foliage, but few house plants produce the stunning heart-shaped flowers that anthuriums do.

 These flowers are not technically flowers – they’re colorful spathes, or modified leaves, that grow out of the plant’s spiky spadix.
 This makes them incredibly long-lasting which means you get the best of both worlds: glossy, large leaves and sturdy, flowering blooms that last a long time.

-Anthuriums are not only stunning, though, they also help purify the air in your house, just as many other popular houseplants do, including the pothos plant.
+Anthuriums are not only stunning, though, they also help purify the air in your house, just like other popular houseplants do, including the super low-maintenance pothos plant.

 Warning: Anthuriums are toxic to pets if ingested, so make sure to keep them away from your fur babies!
 Also, remember to use gloves when removing leaves because the plant’s sap can cause minor skin irritations.
 Keep plant out of reach of children, too.